rom98759/So_long_map_generator/README.md

-Here's the README in English for using the map generator with both graphical and non-graphical versions, along with suggestions for better file names:

----

 # Map Generator for the "so_long" Game

 This project allows you to generate maps for the **so_long** game either via a graphical interface or through the command line.
 You can customize the map's dimensions, coin and wall percentages, and specify the save file location.